Photo: Dave Gilliam

 - Minimization of direct and indirect impacts caused by fishing, diving, and other uses associated with coral reefs.

 - Development and coordination of a mooring buoy system to protect the most intensely used reef areas from anchoring.

 - Stakeholder-identified recommendations that use the best available science to address the goals outlined by the local community of reef users and managers to protect and preserve southeast Florida’s coral reefs for sustainable use.

 - Increased public awareness and involvement in the future management of southeast Florida’s coral reefs through Our Florida Reefs.

 - In 2009, protection of southeast Florida’s coral reef resources was enhanced via the Coral Reef Protection Act, and the formation of the Reef Injury and Response Program.
 Find out more here.

-See full list of SEFCRI’s FDOU projects and reports here.
+See the full list of SEFCRI’s FDOU projects and reports here.